Gethe/wow-ui-source/README.markdown

 of Recuperate, down from 1%/2%.

     * Subtlety

+      * Cheat Death now reduces damage taken by 80% while in effect, down from 90%.
+Its internal cooldown has been raised to 90 seconds, up from 60.

       * Nightstalker now reduces the cooldown of Stealth by 2/4 seconds, and instead of negating the movement penalty from Stealth, it adds a 5/10%